AlyceBrady/ramp/installation/INSTALL.md

     * Reload or restart the Apache server.

-    * Unless the new virtual host is being served by DNS (and, therefore, publically accessible), you will need to make changes on the client machines to see it.
+    * Unless the new virtual host is being served by DNS (and, therefore, publicly accessible), you will need to make changes on the client machines to see it.
       For example, this might be a matter of editing `/etc/hosts` on the client machines and adding lines that resolve the virtual server names